-Assessment tasks are clearly designated and notice of the due date is given in writing to students at least two weeks in advance (see sample Notification of Assessment Task included in this document).
+Assessment tasks are clearly designated and notice of the due date is given in writing to students at least two weeks in advance.
 Students who are absent from school or class on the day a task is issued have the responsibility to collect the task from the teacher and sign for it.
 Students cannot use the excuse that they were absent on the day a task was issued and therefore unable to complete or sit the task.
 Assessment tasks will not be due or take place in the one-week period before half-yearly or yearly examinations.